 Dental chews should be easily digestible and size-appropriate.
 Typically, dental chews need to be given on a daily basis in order to be effective and should be large enough that your dog has to chew on them a bit before swallowing.

 Food additives are used on a daily basis as well.
 If you use water additives, be sure to change the water daily.

-If you're not brushing your dog's teeth, be sure to have your veterinarian check closely for any signs of dental disease; while somewhat helpful, dental chews and rinses are usually only partially effective.
+If you're not brushing your dog's teeth regularly and instead relying on chews and additives, be sure to have your veterinarian check closely for any signs of dental disease; while somewhat helpful, dental chews and rinses are usually only partially effective.

 How to Prevent Your Dog From Getting Tooth Issues

 From time to time, your veterinarian may recommend a professional dental cleaning.
 This requires general anesthesia.
 During the procedure, your dog’s teeth and gums will be examined closely for problems.
 The teeth will then be scaled and polished, to remove any grooves in the teeth.